OpenCyphal/yakut/README.md

 | CAN       | `uavcan.can.bitrate`  | `natural32[2]` | `UAVCAN__CAN__BITRATE`    | Arbitration/data segment bits per second          | `1000000 4000000`                   |
 | Loopback  | `uavcan.loopback`     | `bit[1]`       | `UAVCAN__LOOPBACK`        | Use loopback interface (only for basic testing)   | `1`                                 |

+### Protip on environment variables

+Defining the required environment variables manually is unergonomic and time-consuming.
+A better option is to have relevant configuration that you use often defined in a dedicated file (or several) that is sourced into the current shell session as necessary (conceptually this is similar to virtual environments used in Python, etc).
+Here is an example for a doubly-redundant CAN bus (assuming sh/bash/zsh here):

 ### Subscribing to subjects